List of medical schools in the United States

 This list of medical schools in the United States includes current and developing academic institutions which award the Doctor of Medicine (MD) or the Doctor of Osteopathic Medicine (DO) degrees, either of which is required for comprehensive practice as a physician in the United States.
 MD-granting medical schools are accredited by the Liaison Committee on Medical Education (LCME) while DO-granting medical schools are accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (COCA).
 There are currently 158 accredited MD-granting institutions, and 37 accredited DO-granting institutions in the United States.

-Although Alaska, Delaware, and Wyoming are the only states that lack independent medical schools, Delaware is served by the Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia through the Delaware Institute of Medical Education and Research, and Alaska, Idaho, Montana, and Wyoming are all served by the University of Washington School of Medicine through the WWAMI Regional Medical Education Program (in addition, Idaho and Montana both host independent DO-granting schools).
-Since 2023, Montana has been served by the Touro College of Osteopathic Medicine Great Falls Campus, first medical school in the state.
-Maine is served exclusively by one DO-granting school.
-New York has the most medical schools at 17.
+Alaska, Delaware, and Wyoming are the only states that lack independent medical schools.
+Delaware is served by the Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia through the Delaware Institute of Medical Education and Research.
+Alaska, Idaho, Montana, and Wyoming are all served by the University of Washington School of Medicine through the WWAMI Regional Medical Education Program.

+In addition, Idaho and Montana both host independent DO-granting schools: the Idaho College of Osteopathic Medicine in Meridian, Idaho, and the Touro College of Osteopathic Medicine in Great Falls, Montana.
+Maine is served exclusively by one DO-granting school, the University of New England College of Osteopathic Medicine (UNECOM).